hipc-book/hipc-book.github.io/_units/8-heterogeneous_programming.md

 Much like Kokkos, RAJA also provides a mechanism for managing multidimensional arrays; however, RAJA only provides a view over allocated memory, leaving the rest to the developer.

-So for example, to use a 2D array in RAJA you would first allocate the memory, then create a `View` over the allocated memory.
+So for example, to use a 2D array in RAJA you would first allocate the memory, then create a `RAJA::View` over the allocated memory.

 ```cpp
 const int DIM = 2;